arminmoin/ML-Quadrat/README.md

 ```
 Note that the -c option specifies the model-to-code transformation (a.k.a. the code generator) or "**c**ompiler" that shall be deployed.
 Here, we choose "auto", since the model instance already includes this information in the configuration section of it.
 Also, the -s and the -o options let the user state the paths of the **s**ource model instance and the **o**utput directory for the target generated code, respectively.
 If the output directory does not exist, it will be created.

-The generated code will include all the Java and Python code, as well as the necessary build scripts.
-Thus, it can be easily built using the Apache Maven with one command (mvn clean install).
+The generated code will include the entire Java and Python source code that is needed, as well as the necessary build scripts.
+Thus, it can be easily built/installed using the Apache Maven with one command (mvn clean install).
 Also, the output of Maven will include an executable JAR file with all the dependencies as a bundle.
 Hence, running the generated IoT service will be also very easy with just one command (java -jar ...).
 Below, we illustrate how to install and run the generated code.

 <a name="user-doc"></a>
 ## Users' Documentation (Full Tutorial)